The wisdom hierarchy

 Synthesising the found fact is typically done by academic experts in a particular field, who try to integrate the unfiltered information of empirical research in the light of the existing background information.
 From the previously and recently gathered pieces of information they try to distil new knowledge or more sophisticated insights.
 But they might also conclude that the subject has been studied extensively, but is not yet understood.
 Wisdom would then imply: More studies have to be done.
 As knowledge and wisdom are always work in progress.

 But political wiseacres believe they understand it all.
 And if they convey successfully their one-sided message to not that brilliant voters, the could win the election.
-And the winner takes it all.
-But in a divided nation stagnation would be the result.
-As the winner is not a real winner, but is opposed to a partly silent majority thsat was not heard.
+Populistic winners take it all and could as dicatators destroy the rest.
+But in the by them divided nation stagnation would be the result.
+As the most popular winner is not a real winner, but is only the representent of a resentfull silent minority that did not felt that they were heard.

 In evidence based medicine (EBM), three factors are considered to be essential to base your decisions on: Relevant scientific evidence, clinical judgement and the patient's values and preferences.
 As medical researchers did not study your individual story, the clinical judgement of your medical doctor and your own values and preferences are needed to advise you.
 The same principles are used by engineers, psychologists and other professionals who customise their advice to the client.